trinodb/trino/docs/src/main/sphinx/udf/introduction.md

   unless the code has some special handling for null values.
 You must declare this explicitly since `CALLED ON NULL INPUT` is the default characteristic.

-## Limitations

-The following limitations apply to UDFs.

-* UDFs must be declared before they are referenced.
-* Recursion cannot be declared or processed.
-* Mutual recursion can not be declared or processed.
-* Queries cannot be processed in a UDF.

-Specifically this means that UDFs can not use `SELECT` queries to retrieve data or any other queries to process data within the UDF.
-Instead queries can use UDFs to process data.
-UDFs only work on data provided as input values and only provide output data from the `RETURN` statement.